stonemjs/docs/src/docs/architecture/container.md

 ### Which One to Use?

-- `has` — Feels like you're querying a map or dictionary.
+- `has`, Feels like you're querying a map or dictionary.
-- `bound` — Feels like you're asking “has this been bound already?”
+- `bound`, Feels like you're asking “has this been bound already?”

 Choose whichever fits your mental model.
 Under the hood, they do the same thing.